dynobase-icon

 DynamoDB PutItem

-The putItem function creates an entirely new item or replaces an existing item from a DynamoDB table.
-So, unlike the updateItem function, you can not use the putItem function to update existing items.
+The putItem function creates an entirely new item or replaces an existing item in a DynamoDB table.
+So, unlike the updateItem function, you cannot use the putItem function to update existing items partially.

 The behavior of the putItem function is determined by the primary key you provide.
 For example, if you provide an existing primary key, it will completely replace the old item.